wireapp/wire-docs/src/how-to/administrate/cassandra.md

 > **⚠️ Important:**
 > This migration involves approximately **1 hour of downtime**.
 > Plan accordingly and notify your users.
-> Shut down the `wire-server` before starting the migration.
+> Shut down `wire-server` or block traffic so no more writes happen to Cassandra (in any manner you see fit or are comfortable with) before starting the migration.
 > Have users create backups for extra safety.

 Tools used: